 The Berenson Scholarship is intended for advanced-level physician trainees who are completing their endoscopic training, as well as junior-level faculty who wish to gain additional expertise early in their careers.
 Applicants should have a strong interest in academic medicine, and should be perceived as rising leaders in endoscopy in their respective countries.
 Fluency in spoken and written English is highly recommended for all applicants.
-The 10 scholarships each year will support a 2-month experience at the Center for Advanced Endoscopy, with a stipend ($4,000) provided for airfare and basic living expenses.
+The 10 scholarships each year will provide a reimbursement of up to $4,000 for airfare and basic living expenses to support a 2-month experience at the Center for Advanced Endoscopy.

 - Curriculum Vitae